RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ### The value of a term

-See nnn for the syntax of a term.
+See <!--TODO-->nnn for the syntax of a term.

-The value of a STRING is the content of the token; see nnn.
+The value of a STRING is the content of the token; see <!--TODO-->nnn.

-The value of a function is the value it returns, see nnn.
+The value of a function is the value it returns, see <!--TODO-->nnn.

 If a termis a symbol or STRING then the value of the term is the value of that symbol or STRING.

-If a term contains an expr_alias the value of the term is the value of the expr_alias, see nnn.
+If a term contains an expr_alias the value of the term is the value of the expr_alias, see <!--TODO-->nnn.

 ### The value of a prefix_expression

-If the prefix_expression is a term then the value of the prefix_expression is the value of the ferm, otherwise let rhs be the value of the prefix_expression within it__ see nnn
+If the prefix_expression is a term then the value of the prefix_expression is the value of the ferm, otherwise let rhs be the value of the prefix_expression within it__ see <!--TODO-->nnn

 If the prefix_expression has the form '+' prefix_expression then a check is made: if datatype(rhs)\=='NUM' then